Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: interactions from chiral EFT

 \subsection{Regulators}

-The chiral EFT interactions developed here need to be regulated at short distances/high momenta to be employed in many-body computational methods:
+Chiral EFT interactions need to be regulated at short distances and/or high momenta:

-To define maximally-local Hamiltonians, we choose regulators that are fully local.
+To define maximally local interactions, we choose regulators that are fully local.
 We choose Gaussian regulators in position space, that can be expressed as

 with $n=n_1=2$, $n_2=6$.
-We therefore, have one position-space cutoff parameter $R_0$ that regulates both the short- and long-range pieces of the interaction.
+We therefore, have one position-space cutoff $R_0$ that regulates both the short- and long-range pieces of the interaction.
 Upon Fourier transformation (FT) of the regulator functions, the position-space cutoff can be related to the momentum-space cutoff $\Lambda_c$ as $R_0 = 2/\Lambda_c$.
-In this paper, we study four different cutoffs, $R_0=0.9$~fm, $0.8$~fm, $0.7$~fm, and $0.6$~fm, leading to four different interactions, N$^3$LO$_{\rm LA}$-09 to N$^3$LO$_{\rm LA}$-06.
+In this paper, we study four different cutoffs, $R_0=0.9$, $0.8$, $0.7$, and $0.6$~fm, leading to four different interactions, N$^3$LO$_{\rm LA}$-09 to N$^3$LO$_{\rm LA}$-06.